ckids-datafirst/2023-fall-aviation-safety/content/problem-statement/index.md

 ## Introduction

 [‘Air disasters are rare in the US, close calls are a different story’](https://www.nytimes.com/2023/10/11/business/air-traffic-control-austin-airport-fedex-southwest.html) The New York Times (Front Page) - 23rd August 2023.
-The article highlights a concerning trend of safety incidents and near misses in the United States' aviation industry.
+1. The New York Times article [‘Air disasters are rare in the US, close calls are a different story’](https://www.nytimes.com/2023/10/11/business/air-traffic-control-austin-airport-fedex-southwest.html) highlights a trend of incursions and near misses in the United States aviation industry.
 While there haven't been major plane crashes for over a decade, close calls involving commercial airlines are occurring frequently, often due to human error and a shortage of air traffic controllers.

-The number of near misses has doubled in the last decade, raising questions about the safety of the U.S. air travel system.
-Direct action is needed to improve the situation.
-NASA maintains a database - ‘Aviation Safety Reporting System’ - that records incident reports of all runway/taxiway incursions since 1988.
-A treasure trove of untapped potential.
+2. The number of near misses has doubled in the last decade, raising questions about the safety of the U.S. air travel system.
+3. The concerned governmental authorities are analysing this issue currently.

+4. Through this project, our team plans to take direct action and contribute as researchers on how to improve the situation of runway incursions.

 ## Motivation